 For a Network Link

-- Right-click dashboard – Right-click on a link in the Network Dashboard and choose View Metrics.
-See KPI Metrics in Right-Click Dashboards.
+- Right-click dashboard – Right-click a link in the Network Dashboard and select View Metrics.
+See KPI Metrics in Right-Click Dashboards

 For a Tier

-- Network Flow Map – Click on a tier to view KPI time charts.
+- Network Flow Map – Click a tier to view KPI time charts.

-- Right-click dashboard – Right-click on a tier in the Network Dashboard and choose View Metrics.
-See KPI Metrics in Right-Click Dashboards.
+- Right-click dashboard – Right-click a tier in the Network Dashboard and select View Metrics.
+See KPI Metrics in Right-Click Dashboards

 For a Node